 Cascade has several long-term annual contracts with NWP, two long-term annual contracts and three long-term winter-only contracts with GTN (including the upstream capacity on Trans Canada Pipeline’s Foothills and Alberta systems), a long-term winter-only contract with Ruby Pipeline and one long-term annual contract with Spectra in British Columbia, Canada.
 These contracts do not include storage or other peaking services that provide additional delivery capability rights ranging from 9 to 120 days.

 As noted earlier, available capacity exists on two of the three upstream pipelines serving the region: Spectra Energy’s T-South Mainline from Northeast BC to the BC-Washington Border at Sumas, and TransCanada’s GTN System that takes natural gas from Alberta at Kingsgate, Idaho and ships it to and through the region.
-The Company constantly reviews existing capacity options and works to negotiate contract terms that make sense for both parties, whenever we determine a project is viable.
+The Company constantly reviews existing capacity options and works to negotiate contract terms that make sense for both parties when we determine a project is viable.

 Section 5-A